-The Genetics of Male Infertility
+Genetics of Male Infertility

-Another cause of male infertility that has been underestimated in the past, but is now gaining in importance is genetic infertility.
-The reason for its increased importance is that our knowledge about genetics is growing so quickly.
-Men who may have had unexplained infertility in the past may now be diagnosed with genetic causes of infertility through recently available testing.
+Another cause of male infertility that has been underestimated in the past is genetic infertility.
+The reason for its increased importance is that our knowledge about genetics is growing quickly.
+Men who may have had unexplained infertility in the past may now be diagnosed with genetic causes thanks to recently available testing.
 In fact, this field is progressing so quickly that genetic infertility has already become one of the most commonly diagnosed reasons for male infertility.